SamDeMario-lab/NanoBlot/To_do.md

 ### DESEQ
 Review 3 suggested we use it for replicates.
-The only reasonable way to do this is to just check if the overall level of a transcript changes.
+The only reasonable way to do this is to just check if the overall level of a transcript changes. so the psuedocode for this is to make the normalizeNanoblot take an argument that is basically the DeSeq info argument --> and basically helps them call DeSeq but they are literally calling DeSeq --> and then have the DeSeq just output the Deseq adjusted or whatever table it normally outputs
+And then make the plotting function take different plotting infos

 makeNanoblot line 46-48 change to a check for %in%